bazamel/pssk/README.md

 # pssk

-`pssk` is a Javascript library for passkey authentication via the standard Web Authentication API (WebAuthn).
+`pssk` is a Javascript library for passkey authentication via the standard Web Authentication API (WebAuthn) and @simplewebauthn/server.

 ## How it works